Library Board Award for Excellence

 This annual award reflects the Library Board's leadership role in guiding and encouraging the promotion of all library services throughout the State.
 It is awarded for a particular service, event, program, piece of research or partnership.
 The award is judged on the following criteria:

 - Innovation – describe how the nominated achievement is innovative and original and relevant to Western Australia.

 - Implementation – explain how the nominated achievement was planned, managed and implemented.
 How was the nominated achievement evaluated?

-- Impact – provide evidence of the extent and impact of the nominated achievement, and how it has contributed to the promotion, provision or support for library services in WA.
+- Impact – provide evidence of the extent and impact of the nominated achievement, and how it has contributed to the promotion, provision or support for library services in Western Australia.

 The Award recognises a broad spectrum of library related work, and is not restricted to libraries and librarians.
 The Library Board encourages nominations from all areas of the library industry and related sectors.

-2016 Winner - City of Cockburn for its Success Library
+2016 - City of Cockburn for its Success Library

 An innovative business model was developed after co-locating and partnering with a number of health and community services to deliver programs to its customers.
 Partners have included Curtin University, Centrelink and two not-for-profit job assistance programs to deliver programs to targeted demographic groups such as the Indigenous community, seniors and migrants.
 These accessible and affordable services include adult reading groups, free health checks and English conversation groups.